-Up to 3 loops, vacuum integrals containing a gauge link have been calculated in Ref.~\cite{Li:2020xml} by solving dimensional recurrence relations using the method in Ref.~\cite{Lee:2009dh}.
+Up to three loops, vacuum integrals containing a gauge link have been calculated in Ref.~\cite{Li:2020xml} by solving dimensional recurrence relations using the method in Ref.~\cite{Lee:2009dh}.
 The obtained results agree with ours.
-For 4-loop integrals containing a gauge link, we find it very hard to solve the corresponding dimensional recurrence relations.
+For four-loop integrals containing a gauge link, we find it very hard to solve the corresponding dimensional recurrence relations.
 However, the dimensional recurrence relations can provide a highly nontrivial self-consistency check for our results.
 We calculate MIs at two different space-time dimensions $D_0$ and $D_0-2$, and we find that the obtained results satisfy the relations Eq. \eqref{eq:drr} within precision.

 \sect{Summary} In summary, we develop a recipe to calculate linear integrals using the AMF method~\cite{Liu:2017jxz,Liu:2020kpc,Liu:2021wks}.
 For any given linear integral, our recipe is to introduce an auxiliary quadratic term for each linear propagator, and the obtained auxiliary quadratic integral can be calculated systematically using the AMF method.
-Taking result of the auxiliary quadratic integral calculated at fixed auxiliary quadratic terms as boundary condition and using differential equations to push the auxiliary quadratic terms to zero, effects of auxiliary quadratic terms will die out eventually and we get result of the target linear integral.
-This recipe of calculating linear integrals is very systematic and will be implemented in the package~\texttt{AMFlow} \cite{AMFlow}.
+Taking the result of the auxiliary quadratic integral calculated at fixed auxiliary quadratic terms as the boundary condition and using differential equations to push the auxiliary quadratic terms to zero, effects of auxiliary quadratic terms will die out eventually, and we get the result of the target linear integral.
+This recipe of calculating linear integrals is very systematic and has been implemented in the package~\texttt{AMFlow} \cite{Liu:2022chg}.

 As linear integrals show up frequently in region expansion and in effective field theories, our recipe will be useful in phenomenological studies.
-As the first application, we have calculated all MIs of vacuum integrals containing a gauge link up to 4 loops, which are useful to study parton distribution functions.
+As the first application, we have calculated all MIs of vacuum integrals containing a gauge link up to four loops, which are useful to study parton distribution functions.
 Our results have been checked by nontrivial dimensional recurrence relations.

 \sect{Acknowledgments} We thank K.T.
 Chao, X. Liu, Z.Y.
 Li, X. Li, X. Guan, W.H.
-Wu, C. Meng, R.H.
+Wu, C. Meng, and R.H.
 Wu for many useful communications and discussions.
-The work is supported in part by the National Natural Science Foundation of China (Grants No. 11875071, No. 11975029), the National Key Research and Development Program of China under Contracts No. 2020YFA0406400, and the High-performance Computing Platform of Peking University.
+The work is supported in part by the National Natural Science Foundation of China (Grants No. 11875071, No. 11975029), the National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the High-performance Computing Platform of Peking University.

 \sect{Derivation of relation between $x$-DEs and $\eta$-DEs for vacuum integrals} For vacuum integrals containing a gauge link, $x$-DEs can be obtained from $\eta$-DEs.
 We take the family in Fig.~\ref{fig:ga1-new-tag} as an example to explain this, and the final relation is independent of the specific family.
 MIs after introducing $x$ are defined by $\vwJ(x)=\left(\widetilde{J}_1(x), \widetilde{J}_2(x)\right)^T$, with